Azure-Samples/media-services-3rdparty-player-samples/setup/README.md

     - Tokenized ClearKey Live stream
 4. Starts the default streaming endpoint
 5. Starts the live event
-6. Saves the ingest URLs
+6. Saves the ingest URLs.
+These are to be used in your streaming software of choice, were you'll need to provide them in order to start livestreaming.
+If your software awaits for a password, enter `default`
-7. Waits for the user to connect to an ingest URL
+7. The script now waits for the user to connect to an ingest URL
 8. Saves the playback URLs in the `output.json` file

 #### Requirements